adoptium/aqa-tests/system/jcstress/README.md

  * SPLIT_BIG_BASES - true/false. **default is false**.
 Each natural  group group bigger then LIMIT is split once it reaches limit.
  * MAX_NATURAL_ITERATIONS - number, usually 1-10, how many namespaces can be cut for natural grouping.
  * CORES - number, **defaults to 2**.
 Set to 0 to use all cores (recomeded by upstream, but runing surprsingly long)
  * TIME_BUDGET - string, **defaults to 1h**. set to anything you think your tests will fit.
 This is just best effort, not a strict cut.
 It is upstream bug.
+0 i sunlimited.
  * VERBOSE - set to true to see a lot of weird stuff
  * FQN - set to true to use fully qualified names instead of shortened ones.
 This may casue soem targets to not fit to OS cmdline limit.
  <details>